JaeGif/etch-a-sketch/README.md

     1. Precision Sketching: Select a grid size and draw single square by square on the grid.
 Alternating colors is supported.
     2. Pen Flow: Select any color and the grid elements will change color following your mouse.
     3. Rainbow Flow: Similar to Pen Flow, except that the rgb values of the colors are randomized.
-    4. Precision Charcoal: WIP use the charcoal color on individual passes over a grid element.
-When the element is passed over again, incremenet the darkness of the element to be slightly darker.
+    4. Precision Charcoal: Use the charcoal color on individual passes over a grid element.
+When the element is passed over again, increment the darkness of the element to be slightly darker.
     5. Color Picking: In any mode (other than charcoal) you can select a new color using the color picker element.
 The element is from mozilla webkit and also includes a color picker lens so you can sample colors from elsewhere on your screen and match it for drawing.
     6. Clear: Clears the grid, saves the current mode and grid size.
     7. Reset: Clears the grid, resets the settings to DEFAULTs.